NoBdr07/Developpez-une-application-full-stack-complete/front/README.md

     ├───app
     │   │
     │   ├───interceptors
-    │   │       jwt.interceptor.ts  //add token in the header of requests │   │
+    │   │       jwt.interceptor.ts  //add token in the header of requests and check token's expiration │   │
     │   ├───interfaces
     │   │       comment.interface.ts